patelheet30/Reverse-Engineering-Shazam/README.md

 This repository contains a reverse engineering of the Shazam app, which is used for music recognition.
 The goal of this project is to understand how the app works and to create a similar app using Python.

 > [!NOTE]
-> Built for a submission for the AI/ML module at Nottingham Trent University.
+> Built for a submission for the Project in Mathematics module at Nottingham Trent University.

 ## Requirements